-Faculties of Arts, Economics and Education and Boards of Studies in Music and Social Work
+Faculties of Arts and Economics and Boards of Studies in Education, Music and Social Work

-- (1) This Resolution shall apply to candidates for the degrees of Bachelor of Arts, Economics, Economics (Social Sciences), Education, Music and Social Work. - (2) A candidate for the degree of Bachelor of Arts or Bachelor of Social Work enrolled concurrently in four First Year courses who discontinues enrolment in one of those courses before the end of lectures in that course shall be recorded as having withdrawn. - (3) A candidate who discontinues enrolment in a course at the request of the Dean, Pro-Dean or a Sub-Dean of the Faculty or the Chairman of the as having withdrawn.
+(1) This Resolution shall apply to candidates for the degrees of Bachelor of Arts, Economics, Education, Music and Social Work.

+(2) A candidate for the degree of Bachelor of Arts or Bachelor of Social Work enrolled concurrently in four First Year courses who discontinues enrolment in one of those courses before the end of lectures in that course shall be recorded as having withdrawn.

+(3) A candidate who discontinues enrolment in a course at the request of the Dean, Pro-Dean or a Sub-Dean of the Faculty or the Chairman of the Board of Studies concerned shall be recorded as having withdrawn.